AlphabetsAlphabets/MBUS/lesson1.md

 a large quantity of product with a low defect rate.
 Will result in large profits.

 **Usually** the more efficient something is the higher the profit gain due to lower consumption of resources.

-# Functional approach of managers
+# Three approaches managers take to be a successful manager
 1. Functional approach
 2. Roles approach (a.k.a Mintzberg approach)
 3. Skills approach
+There are t
 ### Functional
 It follows the **POLC** approach.
 - **P**(lanning)
 Defining goals, and creating strategies to obtain results.
 Developing plans to coordinate activies.

 - **O**(rganising)
 Structuring work to accomplish goals set during the planning phase.
 This phase also is responsible for allocating resources.

 - **L**(eading)
 Working with and through people to accomplish goals.

 - **C**(ontroling)
-Monitoring the set standard, and compare work between employees to see if the standards are met.
-And corrective action will be taken to make sure employees reach the standard.
+Maintaining the set standard, by comparing work between employees.
+If the standards are not met corrective action will be taken to make sure an employee's reach the standards set.
 If work done by an employee exceeds exceptations rewards will be given to said employee.

 The most important phase is planning.
-Without proper planning, means workers have no direction to follow which won't lead to anything.
+Without proper planning, workers have no direction to follow which won't lead to anything.

 # Mintzberg management model